DanNduati/RPI_Pico_micropython/README.md

 <h1 align="center"> RPI Pico Playground </h1>

-Messing around with the pico
+Messing around with the RPI pico.

 ## <b> Installing Micropython on the Pi Pico </b>
 ### Drag and Drop Micropython